kimizuy/kimizuy.dev/_docs/resume/en-US/index.md

 - Led technology selection, data migration from NetlifyCMS to DatoCMS, and migration to Next.js, completed almost single-handedly.
 - Automatically generated GraphQL API types for CMS to improve maintainability and developer experience and speed up website updates.
 - Built a UI Testing Workflow with Storybook and Chromatic.
-- Increased core web vital performance by 10-15 points, improving website loading speed.
+- Optimized React code and images to improve site performance by 20%, contributing to SEO and increasing site presence.

 #### Mobile gaming event website (2 mos)